 For instance, my bedroom is so cluttered with stuff it has become nothing more than an eyesore.
 Instead, it could have been explained like, my room is so cluttered and disorganized with so many inanimate objects that it has become nothing more than an eyesore.

 In reality, whatever or wherever the living environment, generation after generation every waking day is presented with a new challenge, an occurrence, an event, or circumstance, and might be expressed as facing a bunch of stuff.
-Now for some, there may be a lack of intellect and others it may be a laziness with words, but, for a lack of a better terminology that silly little word will find its way into our thoughts.
+Now for some, there may be a deficiency in the intellect department and others it may just be a laziness with words, but, for a lack of a better terminology that silly little five letter word will find its way into our thoughts.